 Trauma, high stress levels, and method of drug use are other common causes of addiction.
 Those who have suffered psychological trauma, or physical trauma and injury are highly likely to suffer from addiction, as are those who suffer from chronic stress.
 The drugs a person uses and method of administration are also common risk factors.

 Heroin, cocaine, and crystal meth are the most addictive drugs in the world due to the way these substances alter the brain and quickly lead to tolerance and physical dependence.
 Smoking or injecting drugs also increases their addictive potential, since these methods allow drugs to reach the brain even faster.
-In the U.S., painkiller addiction is at an all-time high on behalf of the opioid epidemic, and is said to be caused by prescription drug misuse and the overprescribing of opioids by doctors.
+In the U.S., painkiller addiction is at an all-time high on behalf of the opioid epidemic, and is said to be caused by prescription drug abuse and the overprescribing of opioids by doctors.

 How to Prevent Addiction